Mofarrell1967/Staff-Analysis-Dashboards/README.md

 https://www.youtube.com/watch?v=8TBh5ghRZrI

-Code Institute for the eduational modules used as partial templates for the bar graphs and functionality
+Code Institute for the educational modules used as partial templates for the bar graphs and functionality

 https://courses.codeinstitute.net/program/FullstackWebDeveloper